-In January, we’re all gung-ho about what we want to achieve that year but as the months progress, the day-to-day stuff gets in the way and our desired goals can dwindle or get forgotten about altogether.
+In January, we’re all gung-ho about what we want to achieve that year but as the months progress, the day-to-day stuff gets in the way.
+Then our desired goals can dwindle or get forgotten about altogether.
 So I’ve put together some tips on how to reflect on 2019, recharge in December and plan for 2020.

 Ever felt like you’re running to the finish line and can’t remember where you started?

-Then as December rolls around and as we’re reflecting back on the year gone by, we can get disheartened about not achieving our set goals as it’s easy to go off track over 12 months.
+Then as December rolls around and as we’re reflecting back on the year gone by, we can get disheartened about not achieving our set goals.
+It’s very easy to go off track over 12 months.
 Looking a full year ahead can seem fine in January but the goals will be big and the time starts to tick.
-Without having quarterly, monthly, weekly and daily activities to work towards these goals you’ll be staring up the side of the mountain without a clear plan on how to start climbing.
+You need to have quarterly, monthly, weekly and daily activities to work towards these goals.
+Otherwise you’ll be staring up the side of the mountain without a clear plan on how to start climbing.

 Eating, drinking and not feeling very merry

-The Christmas break can be a funny one – most of us are shattered or burnt out, we’re desperate for a re-charge and a rest but due to commitments and it being, well, Christmas we can do too much, drink too much, party too much and feel worse than what we did before, which isn’t good for both our physical and mental health.
+The Christmas break can be a funny one – most of us are shattered or burnt out, we’re desperate for a re-charge and a rest.
+But due to commitments and it being, well, Christmas we can do too much, drink too much, party too much and feel worse than what we did before.
+It isn’t good for both our physical and mental health.

 Reflect, recharge and reset

-As December creeps in and before the madness starts, it’s worth taking some time for you, to really look at the year gone by and assess how happy and content you are in your career at the moment.
+As December creeps in and before the madness starts, it’s worth taking some time for you, to really look at the year gone by.
+It gives you a chance to assess how happy and content you are in your career at the moment.
 What changes have you implemented for the better, what do you still need to do?
 Are you just stuck and need some guidance?

 Take time out to just think

 Taking some time out to just be and think is so vitally important and to check-in with yourself honestly about how you really are.
-Work can be full-on and stressful and you maybe haven’t taken the time to really assess how many hours you’re doing, if you’re doing more than you should be or if there are relationships that you’re struggling with and need work.
+Work can be full-on and stressful and you maybe haven’t taken the time to really assess how many hours you’re doing.
+You could be doing more than you should be or if there are relationships that you’re struggling with and need work.

 If you’re not happy where you work, you can change it, so do it!

 My motto is: life’s too short, so let’s crack on.
 And I do live by this mantra.
 It’s never worth being miserable or unhappy at work and I see time and time again people that are.
-This can be due to a number of things including a lack of confidence to do anything about it and they’re just stuck in a rut, not actually realising how unhappy they are, feeling a sense of responsibility (this is particularly common when the salaries are high) and the classic stiff upper lip that they’ll just get on with it, be grateful to have a job and not moan.
+This can be due to a number of things including a lack of confidence to do anything about it and they’re just stuck in a rut.
+They nay not realise how unhappy they are and feel a sense of responsibility (this is particularly common when the salaries are high).
+The classic stiff upper lip that they’ll just get on with it, be grateful to have a job and not moan.

-I’m thankful to say that nowadays people are demanding more from their careers in terms of wellbeing, happiness and satisfaction and it’s widely appreciated that a working relationship is just that – a relationship – and that needs to be balanced, nurtured and cared for.
+I’m thankful to say that nowadays people are demanding more from their careers in terms of wellbeing, happiness and satisfaction.
+It’s widely appreciated that a working relationship is just that – a relationship – and that needs to be balanced, nurtured and cared for.